Recognize an adjective when you find one.

 The delicious, tall, creamy milkshake melted on the counter while the inattentive waiter flirted with the pretty cashier.

-The series of adjectives still makes sense even though the order has changed.
+The sentence still makes sense even though the order of the adjectives has changed.

 And if you insert and between the adjectives, you still have a logical sentence: